James Nyamweya: Simeon Nyachae

 One of Nyamweya's best friends was the former minister and Chief Secretary, Simeon Nyachae.
 The two were close friends and when the latter was Provincial Commissioner in the Rift Valley and based in Nakuru, Nyamweya and family never missed an opportunity to make a stopover for a meal before proceeding on to Nairobi or Kisii.
 Somehow, by the time Nyachae was moving to Nyeri as PC Central Province, a rift had started to emerge between the two.
 However, while Nyachae was Chief Secretary, the two managed to hold a couple of meetings culminating in restoration their friendship.

 President Banda

-Another great friend of Nyamweya was the then President of Malawi, Dr. Kamuzu Banda, who spent a night in Nyamweya's Kisii residence when he paid a state visit to Kenya.
-This is a testimony to the kind of deep-rooted trust and confidence that Nyamweya was able to exert on his friends and home government.
-It was without question unusual for a visiting Head of State to consider spending a night in a friend's house in a foreign country in which he is a state guest.
+Another friend of Nyamweya was the then President of Malawi, Dr. Kamuzu Banda, who spent a night in Nyamweya's Kisii residence when he paid a state visit to Kenya.

 Nyamweya elicited such enormous trust from Mzee Kenyatta and his government that there was no reason whatsoever to harbour any suspicions as to what may transpire during such a memorable event.
 Other presidents who graced Nyamweya's home with visits include Mzee Jomo Kenyatta, Daniel arap Moi, and Mwai Kibaki.